Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Indirect Age Standardization

 Indirect age standardization uses the observed rates in a standard population and uses the standardized mortality ratio (SMR) to adjust them to the age distribution of the index population.
-See also Age-adjusted Rate, and Direct Age Standardization. [more on age-adjusted rates...] [more on indirect age standardization...]
+See also Age-adjusted Rate, and Direct Age Standardization. [visit the HELP page on age-adjusted rates...] [visit the HELP page on indirect age standardization...]

 Infant Mortality Rate